truzo/tomango-2018/site/content/web-developer.md

 ## About Tomango

 Tomango creates beautiful brands and industry-leading websites for ambitious businesses across the UK.
-Based in a converted farm building in a rural location about 5 minutes from Lewes and 20 minutes from Brighton, we’re a perfectly blended team of dedicated and passionate designers, developers and marketers who get a huge kick from seeing our clients succeed.
+Based in a converted farm building in a rural location about five minutes from Lewes and 20 minutes from Brighton, we’re a perfectly blended team of dedicated and passionate designers, developers and marketers who get a huge kick from seeing our clients succeed.

 This is an exciting opportunity to join a growing company and become a key part of our development team.